 Pheochromocytoma

-This rare tumor develops in the adrenal glands and impacts hormone production.
-It can cause sudden bursts of irregular blood pressure readings with normal spans in between.
+The tumor can cause the adrenal glands to make too much of the hormones norepinephrine (noradrenaline) and epinephrine (adrenaline), causing sudden bursts of irregular blood pressure readings with normal spans in between.

-These factors may put you at greater risk for experiencing fluctuating blood pressure:
+The following factors may increase the risk of fluctuating blood pressure:

 • high levels of stress